dragosmandu/VideoPlayer/README.md

 # VideoPlayer

-A minimal video player written in swift that plays videos from external refs.
+A minimal video player wrote in swift that plays videos from external refs.

 ## License